-The Ant's Hill Game Lodge nestles on a private game reserve in the malaria-free Waterberg in South Africa.
+The Ant's Hill Safari Lodge nestles on a private game reserve in the malaria-free Waterberg in South Africa.
 This Game Reserve is situated on a slope looking out over the Waterberg Plateau in the Limpopo Province, 3 hours north of OR Tambo International Airport.
-The game lodge is a 3.5 hours drive east of the Madikwe Game Reserve and a 5 hours drive west of the Kruger National Park.
+The safari lodge is a 3.5 hours drive east of the Madikwe Game Reserve and a 5 hours drive west of the Kruger National Park.

-This Lodge offers the opportunity for some of the most exceptional game viewing in the African bush - from horseback.
+This Lodge offers the opportunity for some of the most exceptional wildlife viewing in the African bush - from horseback.
 Guests are invited to canter along open sandy tracks or traverse high ridges with spectacular vistas.
 The pace can be as fast or relaxed as the riders would like.
 Often the rider gets so close to the game that the experience remains unforgettable.

 The horses are fit, reliable and responsive, providing a choice for both the professional rider and the absolute beginner.
 Each ride is led by two qualified guides, and the emphasis is on safety at all times.
 The enthusiastic rider may wish to ride twice daily and turn their stay into a luxury riding safari.
 Families or couples, where some ride and others don't, can enjoy separate activities.
 As we always have two guides on each ride novices can go out with their more competent partners without slowing the ride.
 Essential lessons for non-riders are available at both reserves; many guests learn to ride and gain confidence here.